 The following is an article from a Community Grant recipient.

 In November 2018, the deadliest and most destructive wildfire in California’s history, the Camp Fire, consumed Paradise and the surrounding areas of Butte Creek Canyon, Concow, and Magalia.
 Paradise and Concow lost 95% of their structures, while much of Magalia and Butte Creek Canyon were also destroyed.
-The damages included nearly 19,000 structures, over 153,000 acres, 85 deaths, and the displacement of more than 50,000 people.
+The affected area included nearly 19,000 damaged structures, over 153,000 acres, 85 deaths, and more than 50,000 displaced people.
 Even still today, many people are living in tents without electricity.
 And in 2020, wildfires across the state caused similar destruction.
 Add to that the COVID-19 pandemic—the resulting despair, isolation, and economic tension—and the situation has only worsened.

-While the particulars of the fire are specific to this region, there are many communities worldwide facing similar challenges during the pandemic, especially the impacts of COVID on the food system.
+While the particulars of the fire are specific to this region, many communities worldwide are facing similar challenges during the pandemic, especially the impacts of COVID on the food system.
 We have seen increased food prices due to the implosion of the global “just in time” commodity food system.
-Furthermore, food shortages are expected to continue to increase.
+Furthermore, food shortages are expected to continue increasing.
 That means prices will rise even after families have lost the support of stimulus programs.

 Vecino Victory Garden is a semi-public demonstration garden and permaculture food forest, which was created to address food insecurity, to increase gardening and food growing awareness, to promote the education of food and nutrition self-sufficiency, and to build a sense of community.

-Vecino, Spanish for “neighbor”, Victory Garden is located on a ⅓-acre plot of land at a private residence in Chico.
+Vecino, Spanish for “neighbor” (Spanish for “neighbor”) Victory Garden is located on a ⅓-acre plot of land at a private residence in Chico.
 Commonly referred to as The Avenues, the Chico Vecino neighborhood is a residential area just north of the Chico State campus known for its beautiful older homes and cottages, large trees, and walkability.
 The area was part of a land grant from Mexico to General John Bidwell, the founder of Chico.

 We also have a diverse community of volunteers.
 We’ve found that many people crave a greater connection to the earth and a community they can participate in and learn from.
 In the future, we plan to develop a curriculum that reaches out to marginalized communities, including at-risk youth, BIPOC, and LGBTQ+ communities.
 The curriculum outline includes videos, text, and interactive workshop components.
 The result will be a 6-month program that introduces students to the basics of growing and getting their crops to family tables.

-What we’ve seen is that people who experience the thrill of growing their own food are more resilient and empowered.
+We’ve seen that people who experience the thrill of growing their food are more resilient and empowered.
 We dream of inspiring similar Victory Gardens in every neighborhood; a community that grows food together is more together.

-We believe the best way to foster unity, especially in a society fragmented by trauma-response, is to sit down with our neighbors and share in the celebration of locally grown food.
+We believe the best way to foster unity, especially in a society fragmented by trauma, is to sit down with our neighbors and share in the celebration of locally grown food.
 Neighbors become less intimidating when we know who they are and when we learn from each other.
-Food and gardens are able to bridge divides and build relationships.
+Food and gardens can bridge divides and build relationships.
 We all need to eat, which makes food a great unifier.
-No matter who you are or what you believe, how you identify or where you’re from, by growing, harvesting, cooking and eating food with the people in your community, you are celebrating what makes us human.
+No matter who you are or what you believe, how you identify, or where you’re from, by growing, harvesting, cooking, and eating food with the people in your community, you are celebrating what makes us human.